eddelbuettel/r2u/docs/mkdmt-src/src/index.md

   'hyphenated' version to a 'dot-separated' one leading to an inverted sorting order (see issue #7, as well as the FAQ, for more on this).

-- Because Java is so special (and keeps its libraries 'elsewhere', the shared library dependence for package rJava was not fully specified.
+- [DONE] Because Java is so special (and keeps its libraries 'elsewhere', the shared library dependence for package rJava was not fully specified.
 We added a special treatment for it.

+- [DONE] Both `sf` and `terra` needed a dependency adjustment on 'focal' for their most recent versions.

 ### Author

 Dirk Eddelbuettel

 ### License